What to Expect

 Book Online or call (802) 988-2737

-All children enrolled in the Jay Explorers program are required to have an updated Release Form on file every season.
+All children enrolled in the kids program are required to have an updated Release Form on file every season.
 Click HERE to fill it out online prior to your child’s first day of lessons for a quicker check-in process.

 It’s important to keep an eye on the weather and plan accordingly.
 Stay tuned to our Snowphone at (802) 988-9601 or online weather report for the latest snow and mountain news.
 Our programs are essentially rain or shine, so be sure to review our cancellation policy below.

 Reservations will be charged in full when booked but are completely refundable if cancelled at least 24 hours prior to your lesson.
-Otherwise, lessons will be charged in full.
+Otherwise, no refunds will be issued.

 Need to cancel?
 We’re sorry you can’t make it.
 Call (802) 988-2737 and if you don’t reach a representative, leave a message including your name/reservation number, date(s) you would like to cancel, and a callback phone number.
-Or, if it’s easier, you can e-mail firstname.lastname@example.org
+Or, if it’s easier, you can e-mail this information to firstname.lastname@example.org